 For educational info from ISA, see Trees Are Good.
 According to the site’s Tree Benefit Calculator, one large white oak tree in our area confers benefits of about $500 a year!

-See also our post “Value and Savings from 800 street trees, West Chester Borough” here. and the WC Tree Team / Living Landscape’s 2021 tree report here.
+See also our post “Value and Savings from 800 street trees, West Chester Borough” HERE. and the WC Tree Team / Living Landscape’s 2021 tree report here.
+See also more on the benefits of trees from the Arbor Day Foundation HERE.